apostrophecms/apostrophe-pieces-submit-widgets/README.md

 Newly submitted pieces are initially unpublished.
 This makes them easy to moderate: just click on the admin bar, choose the type of piece, click "Manage" and use the "Published" filter to view unpublished pieces.
 Then edit them and set them to "Published: Yes" if appropriate.

+> This module also adds a `submitted: true` property.
+If you wish, you can add that to your pieces module as a boolean field and configure a filter for it so you can always distinguish between visitor submissions and your own unpublished content.

 ## Contact forms

 It might not be obvious, but this module also works great for "contact us" forms.
 Just create a pieces module with appropriate schema fields and use this widget to accept the submissions.
 You can override the `beforeInsert` method to send email, if desired.